Forest officers, illegal tree fellers exchange fire along Assam-Arunachal boundary; none injured | Law-Order

 The forest personnel retaliated and fired three rounds at them, he said.

 ''As the forest team was not prepared to handle such attacks, I asked my officers to return for their safety.
-Later, I informed the police and district officials for necessary action,'' Choudhury added.
+Later, I informed the police and district officials for necessary action,'' Choudhury said.

+The Papum Pare district administration of Arunachal Pradesh was contacted and urged to visit the spot.

+''Twenty-six trees were found felled when officials from both the states reached the site.
+The Assam team consisted of Lakhimpur district administration, state police and the Additional Principal Chief Conservator of Forest,'' Choudhury said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)